uvarc/rc-learning/content/courses/python-introduction/conditionals_and_loops.md

 ## Code Blocks

-Both loops and conditionals, and many other constructs we will encountered later, work with _code blocks_.
+Both loops and conditionals, as well as many other constructs we will encounter later, work with _code blocks_.
 A code block is a group of statements that function logically as a single statement.

 Most of the time, a block is introduced by a colon (`:`) following a declaration or expression.
 In Python these blocks are indicated by the _indentation level_.
 You may indent each block by however many spaces you wish (3 or 4 is usually recommended), but each block level must be indented by exactly the same number.
 Do not use tabs.
 The block is terminated by returning to the previous indentation level; there are no special characters or statements to delineate a block.